|

 Establishing reserved and retained powers of the independent states, and the limited delegated powers of the federal government that cannot be expanded in any way outside the limited delegated powers.

-New powers cannot be arrogated by the house and senate; Nor can they be "ratified" by the states through any means, as the Constitution is a limited delegated power document.
+New powers cannot be arrogated by the house and senate; Nor can they be "ratified" by the states through any means, as the Constitution is a limited "delegated power" document.

 This is important in the understanding, that the "Supreme Law" granted of the Constitution to the federal government is only supreme within the limited confines of the "delegated powers".